 The Trust has comprehensive policies in place to help protect adults and children, including our Safeguarding Adults Policy and Safeguarding Children Policy, as well as the Bournemouth, Dorset & Poole Multi-Agency Safeguarding Adults Policy.

-We are also an active member of the Bournemouth & Poole Safeguarding Children Board, Bournemouth & Poole Safeguarding Adults Board, Dorset Safeguarding Children Board and Dorset Safeguarding Adults Board.
+We are also an active member of the Pan-Dorset Safeguarding Children Partnership, Bournemouth, Christchurch & Poole Safeguarding Adults Board and the Dorset Safeguarding Adults Board.
 These Boards have been established to improve the practices which protect and safeguard children and adults in vulnerable circumstances.
 The Boards meet quarterly, and their work includes:

 - Developing strategies to reduce risk and prevent harm occurring to children and adults in vulnerable situations, as well as reacting effectively when it happens